 The name Illumia comes from the English words ‘illumination’ and ‘illusion.’
 No wonder the park is dazzling to explore.
 Shrubs and different pieces of art light up, marking the darkness with their glow.
 Visiting Illumia Park takes a while, so make sure to set aside your whole evening to fully enjoy the space.

 - Fri–Sun ₩12,000

 As Yongdusan Park houses several monuments, it is considered one of the central parks in Jung-gu, Busan.
-Strolling though Yongdusan Park is, for this reason, one of the best things to do at night in Busan.
+Strolling through Yongdusan Park is, for this reason, one of the best things to do at night in Busan.
 Yongdusan Park, when looked at from afar or from above, resembles the shape of a dragon’s head.
 Hence, the name of the park.
-In Korean, yongdu means ‘dragon’s head’ and san means ‘mountain.’
+In Korean, Yongdu means ‘dragon’s head’ and san means ‘mountain.’
 Indeed, there’s a mountain nearby that you can hike or drive up.

 Within the park itself—an area of 69,000m²—there are about 70 different species of trees growing.
 There are also a couple of sites that are worth visiting: the Museum of World Folk Instruments and the Exhibition Hall of World Model Boats.
 Here, you have the opportunity to learn about the Korean music and seafaring cultures of the past.

 From the peak of any of the three observatories that stand on Hwangnyeongsan, you can look out over the city of Busan and stare in awe as the sun lowers beyond the horizon.
 There are also a few hiking trails and a path on which you can drive your car if you choose to reach the summit that way.